 It isn't easy to take a car to Block Island, but you won't really need a car to enjoy your island escape, especially if you visit during the busy summer tourism season.
-Beaches, shops, restaurants and several inns and hotels are all located within walking distance of the Old Harbor ferry terminal, the point of arrival for Block Island-bound ferries.
+Beaches, shops, restaurants, and several inns and hotels including Ballard's and The National are all located within walking distance of the Old Harbor ferry terminal, the point of arrival for Block Island-bound ferries.

 Here are a few other tips you should know about the Block Island car ferry:

 - Taking your car to Block Island will not be cheap.
-As of 2017, the one-way rate for a standard size vehicle is $39.60, and round-trip cost is $79.20.
-Higher rates apply for SUVs and other larger vehicles.
+As of 2019, the one-way rate for a standard size vehicle is $39.60, and round-trip cost is $79.20.
+Higher rates apply for SUVs, pickup trucks and other larger vehicles.

 - The traditional ferry makes the trip between Point Judith and Block Island in about 55 minutes.

 - Try to make your vehicle reservation in early January if you plan to spend one or more summer weekends on Block Island.